 1.3.
 Lead the field of veterinary medicine by sharing educational expertise and best practices locally, nationally and internationally

-Veterinary best practices includes the sharing of knowledge to advance the understanding of veterinary medicine and science, and to effectively utilize materials and resources to educate professionals beyond the borders of our California community.
-We will work to establish collaborative partnerships with other schools/colleges of veterinary medicine and institutions of learning or discovery to share educational resources, foster best teaching methodologies and take advantage of the collective research and teaching expertise available.
+Veterinary best practice includes the sharing of knowledge to advance the understanding of veterinary medicine and science, and to effectively utilize materials and resources to educate professionals beyond the borders of our California community.
+We will work to establish collaborative partnerships with other schools/colleges of veterinary medicine and institutions of learning or discovery to share educational resources, foster best teaching methodologies, and take advantage of the collective research and teaching expertise available.

 a.
 Conduct and publish peer-reviewed research on educational methodology.